Canner/vulcan-sql/README.md

 ### Step 2: Build self-serve documentation and catalog

-VulcanSQL will automatically build documentation and catalog.
+VulcanSQL will automatically build documentation and catalog for you.

-- **Catalog**: VulcanSQL will build a catalog page for data consumers.
-This page will consist of more clear information on data that is exposed as APIs.
-Description, Column information are all included.
+- **Catalog**: VulcanSQL will build a API catalog page for data consumers, to learn how to use the APIs and explore in the dashboard.

 <p align="center">
   <img src="https://i.imgur.com/qz6swW2.png" width="800" >